WestGrid/trainingMaterials/pages/programming.md

 ## HPC Carpentry Course

-As part of a contribution to HPC Carpentry, WestGrid staff authored a [*Parallel programming in Chapel* course](https://hpc-carpentry.github.io/hpc-chapel).
+As part of their contribution to HPC Carpentry, WestGrid staff authored a [*Parallel programming in Chapel* course](https://hpc-carpentry.github.io/hpc-chapel).
 The materials and exercises presented in this course can be presented as a full-day workshop.
 If you have questions about the materials, please contact Alex Razoumov - alex.razoumov@westgrid.ca.

 ## OpenMP